ag95v2/gamecheat/README.md

   Amounts of resourses are stored in integer and double variables simoultaniously.
   Changing the double guys leads to profit.

-This approach failed with nice shooter called Assaultcube (https://assault.cubers.net/).
+  -Nice shooter called Assaultcube (https://assault.cubers.net/).
-Yet I am trying to figure out where is hp stored.
+  We can change the amount of frags!
+Yet I am trying to figure out where is hp and armor stored.

 ## Detailed explaination: